MrR0807/Notes/understanding-parquet-file.md

 ##### Via Java Objects

-Instead of manually defining each field and then mapping a value to it, I can create Java objects which will automatically map the values into Parquet file from object's instances values.
+Instead of manually defining each field and then mapping a value to it, I can create a Java objects which will automatically map the values into Parquet file from object's instances values.

 ```java
 MessageType schema = MessageTypeParser.parseMessageType("""